hanyeah/digital-circuit-simulation/README.md

 ---------------------------------------------
 ```

-Syntax make-circuit-maker produces a thunk, in the example make-D-latch.\
+Syntax make-circuit-maker produces a procedure, in the example make-D-latch.\
 make-D-latch returns a distinct D-gate every time it is called.\
 Every instance is a procedure with its own internal state.\
-D-latch is a procedure of two arguments *in* and *clock* and two outputs *state* and *state-inverse*.\
+D-latch is a procedure accepting the two arguments *in* and *clock*\
+and returning the two outputs *state* and *state-inverse*.\
 For example:

 ```